Manage rules

 Delete a rule

-Rules can be deleted by Buildkite organization administrators using the Rules page, as well as the REST API's or GraphQL API's delete a rule feature.
+Rules can be deleted by Buildkite organization administrators using the Rules page, as well as Buildkite's REST API or GraphQL API.

 Using the Buildkite interface

-To delete a rule using the Buildkite interface:
+To delete an existing rule using the Buildkite interface:

 1. Select Settings in the global navigation to access the Organization Settings page.